coco-serverless/coco-serverless/docs/registry.md

 # Using a Local Registry

-In order to use a local image registry we need to configure both `containerd` and `Kata` to like our home-baked registry.
+In order to use a local image registry we need to configure `containerd`, `Kata`, and `containerd` to like our home-baked registry.
 In addition, Kata does not seem to be able to use HTTP registries inside the guest, so we need to go an extra step and configure HTTPS certificates for our registry too.

 To this extent, we first create a self-signed certificate, and give it the